+General Employees

+Fund

-Inflation 2.25 percent per year
+Inflation 2.25% per year

-Active member payroll growth 3.00 percent per year
+Active Member Payroll Growth 3.00% per year

-Investment rate of return 7.50 percent
+Investment Rate of Return 6.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality table, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1.25 percent.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality table for the General Employees Plan, with slight adjustments.
+Cost-of-living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan per year through December 31, 2054, and 1.50 percent per year thereafter.

-Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2022, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 27, 2019.
-Inflation and investment assumptions for all plans were reviewed in the experience study report for the General Employees Plan.
+A review of inflation and investment assumptions dated July 12, 2022, was utilized.